-- 1. Group A1: Dimension lumber, typically nominal 2 inch (38 mm) in thickness - 2.
-Group A2: Solid-sawn heavy timbers, such as Douglas fir, eastern white pine, and western hemlock posts and beams, typically 4-1/2 inch (114 mm) or more in its smallest dimension
+- 1. Group A1: Dimension lumber, typically 38 mm in thickness - 2.
+Group A2: Solid-sawn timbers, such as Douglas fir, eastern white pine, and western hemlock posts and beams, typically 114 mm or more in its smallest dimension

 Group B: Glue-laminated solid wood products